hexiumsoftec/hexiumsoftec.github.io/README.md

 The earliest research into thinking machines was inspired by a confluence of ideas that became prevalent in the late 1930s, 1940s, and early 1950s.
 Recent research in neurology had shown that the brain was an electrical network of neurons that fired in all-or-nothing pulses.
 Norbert Wiener's cybernetics described control and stability in electrical networks.
 Claude Shannon's information theory described digital signals (i.e., all-or-nothing signals).
 Alan Turing's theory of computation showed that any form of computation could be described digitally.
 The close relationship between these ideas suggested that it might be possible to construct an electronic brain.

 In 1950 Alan Turing published a landmark paper in which he speculated about the possibility of creating machines that think.
 He noted that "thinking" is difficult to define and devised his famous Turing Test.
 If a machine could carry on a conversation (over a teleprinter) that was indistinguishable from a conversation with a human being, then it was reasonable to say that the machine was "thinking".
 This simplified version of the problem allowed Turing to argue convincingly that a "thinking machine" was at least plausible and the paper answered all the most common objections to the proposition.
 The Turing Test was the first serious proposal in the philosophy of artificial intelligence.

+In 1951, using the Ferranti Mark 1 machine of the University of Manchester, Christopher Strachey wrote a checkers program and Dietrich Prinz wrote one for chess.
+Arthur Samuel's checkers program, developed in the middle 50s and early 60s, eventually achieved sufficient skill to challenge a respectable amateur.Game AI would continue to be used as a measure of progress in AI throughout its history.

+In Japan, Waseda University initiated the WABOT project in 1967, and in 1972 completed the WABOT-1, the world's first full-scale intelligent humanoid robot, or android.
+Its limb control system allowed it to walk with the lower limbs, and to grip and transport objects with hands, using tactile sensors.
+Its vision system allowed it to measure distances and directions to objects using external receptors, artificial eyes and ears.
+And its conversation system allowed it to communicate with a person in Japanese, with an artificial mouth.

+In the 1970s, AI was subject to critiques and financial setbacks.
+AI researchers had failed to appreciate the difficulty of the problems they faced.
+Their tremendous optimism had raised expectations impossibly high, and when the promised results failed to materialize, funding for AI disappeared.
+At the same time, the field of connectionism (or neural nets) was shut down almost completely for 10 years by Marvin Minsky's devastating criticism of perceptrons.
+Despite the difficulties with public perception of AI in the late 70s, new ideas were explored in logic programming, commonsense reasoning and many other areas.

+In the early seventies, the capabilities of AI programs were limited.
+Even the most impressive could only handle trivial versions of the problems they were supposed to solve; all the programs were, in some sense, "toys".[77]
+AI researchers had begun to run into several fundamental limits that could not be overcome in the 1970s.
+Although some of these limits would be conquered in later decades, others still stymie the field to this day.

+problems faced by Ai during the early days are

+ -  Many important artificial intelligence applications like vision or natural language require simply enormous amounts of information about the world: the program needs to have some idea of what it might be looking at or what it is talking about.
+This requires that the program know most of the same things about the world that a child does.
+Researchers soon discovered that this was a truly vast amount of information.
+No one in 1970 could build a database so large and no one knew how a program might learn so much information.

+ - Finding optimal solutions to these problems requires unimaginable amounts of computer time except when the problems are trivial.
+This almost certainly meant that many of the "toy" solutions used by AI would probably never scale up into useful systems.

+ - There was not enough memory or processing speed to accomplish anything truly useful.

+The agencies which funded AI research (such as the British government, DARPA and NRC) became frustrated with the lack of progress and eventually cut off almost all funding for undirected research into AI.
+The pattern began as early as 1966 when the ALPAC report appeared criticizing machine translation efforts.
+After spending 20 million dollars, the NRC ended all support.

+A perceptron was a form of neural network introduced in 1958 by Frank Rosenblatt, who had been a schoolmate of Marvin Minsky at the Bronx High School of Science.
+Like most AI researchers, he was optimistic about their power, predicting that "perceptron may eventually be able to learn, make decisions, and translate languages."
+An active research program into the paradigm was carried out throughout the 1960s but came to a sudden halt with the publication of Minsky and Papert's 1969 book Perceptrons.
+It suggested that there were severe limitations to what perceptrons could do and that Frank Rosenblatt's predictions had been grossly exaggerated.
+The effect of the book was devastating: virtually no research at all was done in connectionism for 10 years.
+Eventually, a new generation of researchers would revive the field and thereafter it would become a vital and useful part of artificial intelligence.
+Rosenblatt would not live to see this, as he died in a boating accident shortly after the book was published.

+On 11 May 1997, Deep Blue became the first computer chess-playing system to beat a reigning world chess champion, Garry Kasparov.
+The super computer was a specialized version of a framework produced by IBM, and was capable of processing twice as many moves per second as it had during the first match (which Deep Blue had lost), reportedly 200,000,000 moves per second.
+The event was broadcast live over the internet and received over 74 million hits.

+In 2005, a Stanford robot won the DARPA Grand Challenge by driving autonomously for 131 miles along an unrehearsed desert trail.
+Two years later, a team from CMU won the DARPA Urban Challenge by autonomously navigating 55 miles in an Urban environment while adhering to traffic hazards and all traffic laws.In February 2011, in a Jeopardy! quiz show exhibition match, IBM's question answering system, Watson, defeated the two greatest Jeopardy! champions, Brad Rutter and Ken Jennings, by a significant margin.

+These successes were not due to some revolutionary new paradigm, but mostly on the tedious application of engineering skill and on the tremendous power of computers today.In fact, Deep Blue's computer was 10 million times faster than the Ferranti Mark 1 that Christopher Strachey taught to play chess in 1951.
+This dramatic increase is measured by Moore's law, which predicts that the speed and memory capacity of computers doubles every two years.
+The fundamental problem of "raw computer power" was slowly being overcome.

+ Algorithms originally developed by AI researchers began to appear as parts of larger systems.
+AI had solved a lot of very difficult problems and their solutions proved to be useful throughout the technology industry, such as data mining, industrial robotics, logistics, speech recognition, banking software, medical diagnosis and Google's search engine.
+ The field of AI received little or no credit for these successes in the 1990s and early 2000s.
+Many of AI's greatest innovations have been reduced to the status of just another item in the tool chest of computer science

+ Many researchers in AI in 1990s deliberately called their work by other names, such as informatics, knowledge-based systems, cognitive systems or computational intelligence.
+In part, this may be because they considered their field to be fundamentally different from AI, but also the new names help to procure funding.
+In the commercial world at least, the failed promises of the AI Winter continued to haunt AI research into the 2000s, as the New York Times reported in 2005: "Computer scientists and software engineers avoided the term artificial intelligence for fear of being viewed as wild-eyed dreamers."

+ In the first decades of the 21st century, access to large amounts of data (known as "big data"), faster computers and advanced machine learning techniques were successfully applied to many problems throughout the economy.
+In fact, McKinsey Global Institute estimated in their famous paper "Big data: The next frontier for innovation, competition, and productivity" that "by 2009, nearly all sectors in the US economy had at least an average of 200 terabytes of stored data".

+By 2016, the market for AI-related products, hardware, and software reached more than 8 billion dollars, and the New York Times reported that interest in AI had reached a "frenzy".
+The applications of big data began to reach into other fields as well, such as training models in ecology and for various applications in economics.
+Advances in deep learning (particularly deep convolutional neural networks and recurrent neural networks) drove progress and research in image and video processing, text analysis, and even speech recognition.

 ### 2. Intoductionto the technologies used in AI